ucdavis-bioinformatics-training/2020-mRNA_Seq_Workshop/data_reduction/alignment.md

 2. Transfer SampleAC1.streamed_Aligned.sortedByCoord.out.bam and SampleAC1.streamed_Aligned.sortedByCoord.out.bam (the index file) to your computer using scp or winSCP, or copy/paste from cat [sometimes doesn't work].

     In Mac/Linux, Windows users use WinSCP.
 In a new shell session on my laptop. **NOT logged into tadpole**.
-Replace my username with your username
+Replace [your_username] with your username
     ```bash
     mkdir ~/rnaseq_workshop
     cd ~/rnaseq_workshop
-    scp msettles@tadpole.genomecenter.ucdavis.edu:/share/workshop/mrnaseq_workshop/msettles/rnaseq_example/HTS_testing/SampleAC1.streamed_Aligned.sortedByCoord.out.bam* .
+    scp [your_username]@tadpole.genomecenter.ucdavis.edu:/share/workshop/mrnaseq_workshop/[your_username]/rnaseq_example/HTS_testing/SampleAC1.streamed_Aligned.sortedByCoord.out.bam* .
     ```

     Its ok of the mkdir command fails ("File exists") because we aleady created the directory earlier.